oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 for each of the Site node representations.

-To allow specific input values to be matched with specific node template representations, each node is assigned a unique index to differentiate it from other nodes created from the same node template.
+To allow specific input values to be matched with specific node representations, each node representation is assigned a unique index to differentiate it from other nodes representations created from the same node template.
 This index is accessed using the `NODE_INDEX` reserved keyword that references the index of the node in the context of which the `NODE_INDEX` keyword is used.
 This keyword can then can be used to index the list of input values.
 The grammar for the `NODE_INDEX` keyword is as follows:

 |Keyword|Valid Contexts|Description|
 |----|----|----|